arrowrowe/textlint-rule-editorconfig/README.md

   - `trim_trailing_whitespace`: as you may expect.
 Fixable.
   - `insert_final_newline`: as you may expect.
 Fixable.
   - `end_of_line`: as you may expect.
 Fixable.
+  - `charset`: based on [jschardet](https://github.com/aadsm/jschardet).
+Not fixable, as it is kind of dangerous.